• Home

 Whatever the reason, it can be incredibly frustrating.
 To get rid of this frustration, I will discuss the most common reasons why your skateboard is slow, and what you can do to regain the speed.

-10 Solutions for Why My Skateboard Is So Slow
+10 Solutions for Why Is My Skateboard So Slow

 In the year 2021, the total number of injuries in the U.S. caused by skateboards, scooters, and hoverboards will be around 245,177.
 The following statistical chart from the National Safety Council analysis of the U.S. will give a better insight –